A Payne-Whitham model of urban traffic networks in the presence of traffic lights and its application to traffic optimisation: Optimization experiments

 In the context of this article, we trained three types of surrogate models: one that predicts the average speed, one that predicts the total queue length, and one that predicts both variables simultaneously.

 For these three models, we employed Linear Regression, the Multi-Layer Perceptron (MLP) \cite{goodfellow2016deep}, the Random Forest (RF) \cite{breiman2001random}, and the Support Vector Regression (SVR) \cite{drucker1996support} algorithms.
 Linear Regression provides a straightforward approach to modelling linear relationships between inputs and outputs.
 MLP, a type of neural network, is well-suited for capturing non-linear relationships due to its multiple layers and activation functions.
 Random Forest, an ensemble learning method, offers robustness and high accuracy by aggregating the predictions of multiple decision trees.
 Additionally, we used Support Vector Regression (SVR) for models with one-dimensional outputs, which is effective for regression tasks with smaller datasets and high-dimensional spaces.
 SVR is not used for multi-output models because it is designed for single-output regression.
 Creating multi-output models with SVR would require developing two independent models, one for speed and one for queue length, which would be equivalent to the single-output models previously generated.
 In Appendix \ref{app:surrogate_par}, we describe the set of parameters that were explored for each algorithm.

-For each of the models, we employed a 5-fold cross-validation approach and used the Halving Grid Search algorithm \cite{jamieson2016non} to find the optimal parameters.
 Additionally, the input data regarding the traffic light configuration for each intersection has been normalized between 0 and 1.

-To measure accuracy, we chose the Root Mean Squared Error (RMSE).
-Considering \(x_i\) the simulated total average speed (from the whole simulation on the whole road network) and \(f_i\) the predicted average speed using the surrogate model, for each simulation \(i = \{1,2,\dots,n\}\), the RMSE metric is:
+To measure accuracy, we chose to use the Root Mean Squared Error (RMSE).
+Considering \(x_i\) as one of the output variables, such as the simulated total average speed (from the whole simulation on the whole road network) and \(f_i\) the predicted average speed using the surrogate model, for each simulation \(i \in \{1,2,\dots,n\}\), the RMSE metric is: